-We expect results for the October deadline at the end of January.
+We expect results for the January 2023 deadline by the end of May.
 Please note that no reasons for decisions will be given.

-The portal closes at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date May 15th, 2017; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.
+The portal closes at 11:59pm Central European Time (5:59pm EST, 4:59pm CST, 3:59pm MST, 2:59pm PST) on the deadline date; as the electronic application system shuts down automatically, applicants are advised to start the online application at least one week before the closing date.

-If you have questions about the program, please contact Ms. Stefanie Gruber-Sliva at grubersliva(at)daad.org.
+If you have questions about the program, please contact Mr. Ethan Grandel at grandel [at] daad [dot] de.

-For technical problems with your online application, please send an e-mail to portal(at)daad.de.
-Please note that DAAD has only recently moved its application process online.
-We appreciate your patience and cooperation during this transition.
+For technical problems with your online application, please send an e-mail to firstname.lastname@example.org.